SenHe/Flow-Style-VTON/README.md

 ## Requirements

-- python 3.6
+- python 3.6.13
-- pytorch 1.1.0 (as no third party libraries are required in this codebase, other versions should work, not yet tested)
+- torch 1.1.0 (as no third party libraries are required in this codebase, other versions should work, not yet tested)
+- torchvision 0.3.0
 - tensorboardX
 - opencv